ddelsizov/jenkins-ansible-environment/README.md

 - Group files in respective folders for better aestetics
 - Tighten the security - Currently it is all plaintext, non-ssh keys operation for use in home lab.
 - Deploy more useful plugins for Jenkins once identified
-- Clean remaning hickups here and there
+- Clean up remaning hickups here and there, group files within directories, tidy up the deployment
-- Setup Jobs and projects programatically